mac-/hash-files/README.md

 ### hashFiles([options], callback)

-Performs a hash of the contents of the given files ansynchronously.
+Performs a hash of the contents of the given files asynchronously.

 * `options` - (Object) see below for more details
 * `callback` - (Function) called when an error occurs or the hash is completed.
 Should expect the following arguments: